phuvf/oscpoint/README.md

 # OSCPoint -  an OSC API for PowerPoint

 > [!WARNING]
 > OSCPoint is still under active development, and has not reached a beta-stage yet.
+There are likely to be bugs, and the API may change without warning.
 >
 > **DO NOT USE ON PRODUCTION SYSTEMS**
 >